 Along with his father, Michael and his wife Linda took great pride in the lives of their three children and nine grandchildren.

-Today, Morrissey Construction is headed up by Michael’s two sons, Mike and Ryan Morrissey.
+Today, Morrissey Construction is headed by Michael’s two sons, Mike and Ryan Morrissey.
 Mike serves as President and Ryan serves as Vice President.
 Each have spent their entire professional lives climbing the ranks at the company and learning from their father and grandfather.

 Together, with the rest of the Morrissey Construction staff, the legacy that Ed created and principles with which he built the company, will be carried on and respected by future generations.